ElemeFE/element/examples/docs/en-us/dialog.md

 </style>
 ## Dialog

-Informs users and carries associated action while preserving the current page state.
+Informs users while preserving the current page state.

-### How to use
+### Basic usage

-Dialog Pop-up a dialog box, and it's suitable for the scene which needs to be more customizable.
+Dialog pops up a dialog box, and it's quite customizable.

-:::demo You should set the `v-model` attribute which can accept `Boolean` type, and shows Dialog when set as `true`.
-The Dialog has two parts: `body` and `footer`.
-If you want to use  `footer`, you should set `slot` with value `footer`.
-You can also use `title` attribute to define titles.
-The `title` attribute is optional, and its default value is nil.
-This example has explicitly changed the value of `v-model` to show Dialog.
-In addition, we also provide `open` and `close` method for Dialog, you can call them to open/close the  Dialog.
+:::demo Set the `v-model` attribute with a `Boolean`, and Dialog shows when it is `true`.
+The Dialog has two parts: `body` and `footer`, and the latter requires a `slot` named `footer`.
+The optional `title` attribute (empty by default) is for defining a title.
+This example explicitly changes the value of `v-model` to toggle Dialog.
+In addition, we also provide `open` and `close` method, which you can call to open/close the Dialog.

 ```html
 <el-button type="text" @click.native="dialogVisible = true">click to open the Dialog</el-button>